GoogleCloudPlatform/gradle-appengine-plugin/README.md

 the plugin will overwrite the log output file.
 * `outputFile`: The file the logs get written to.

-The task `gaeUpdate` allows you to specify upload specific settings.
+The task `appengineUpdate` allows you to specify upload specific settings.
 Define the tasks' properties in the closure `update`:

 * `useJava7`: Java 7 compatibility flag (default to `false` if not set).
 This feature will require a App Engine SDK of >= 1.7.3.

 ### Example

-    gae {
+    appengine {
         httpPort = 8085

         appcfg {